jackgill/scrat-dcpu/README.markdown

 # Limitations:

 * Monitor doesn't support color, or blinking
+* No keyboard
+* No clock
-* GUI is still rather primitive, only supports stepping through code
+* Only supports stepping through code
-* No keyboard input
-* Emulator does not simulate clock
+* Emulator does not limit processor cycle rate